xjtu-enre/ENRE-ts/docs/implicit/args.md

 ## Args

-Functions are passed as arguments to other functions that call them.
+Callables are passed as arguments to other functions and are called in the form of parameters.

 ### Supported Patterns